 We will thoroughly investigate your accident to determine who was at fault and what type of compensation you are entitled to.
 In addition, we will handle all the paperwork and deal with the insurance companies on your behalf so that you can focus on your recovery.

 Truck Driver Rights and Responsibilities

-Under these regulations, the truck driver is required to examine back, front, and undercarriage, door locks, cab, and engine areas, fluids, turn and brake signals, etc. since a vehicle malfunction causes some truck accidents.
-If there is something wrong with the vehicle, the truck driver should report that before going on the road.
+Under these regulations, the truck driver must examine the back, front, and undercarriage, door locks, cab, engine areas, fluids, turn and brake signals, etc., since a vehicle malfunction causes some truck accidents.
+If something is wrong with the vehicle, the truck driver should report that before going on the road.

 The State of Missouri has particular truck weight limits for industrial trucks.
-The amount of weight, as well as how that weight is arranged is something companies, as well as truckers, have to be aware of.
+The amount of weight, as well as how that weight is arranged, is something companies and truckers have to be aware of.

 After being involved in a truck accident, many drivers forget or avoid submitting a claim.
 It’s often complicated or hard for an injured trucker to navigate these laws and legal regulations.
-However, filing a claim can help to provide closure, as well as to recuperate damages.
+However, filing a lawsuit can help to provide closure, as well as to recuperate damages.

 Our injured truck driver attorneys handle all types of trucking cases and injuries for clients located in Missouri, including the Joplin/Springfield and St. Louis areas, Illinois, and throughout the United States, including:

 Missouri and Illinois Attorneys for Truck Drivers Legal Plan

 Our truck driver attorneys have been helping injured truckers with personal injury and workers’ compensation claims for 40+ years.
 Our law firm has offices in St. Louis (conveniently close to Illinois) and Southwest Missouri (offices in Joplin and Carthage that are conveniently close to Springfield).